wrmoon/resume/resume_manager.md

 * Led 4 other developers to deliver a major update to the Scan Station product line.
 * Underwent intensive training for network security - SANS 401 (70 hours), plus week-long Microsoft-led developer training.
 * Identified and corrected security vulnerabilities due to bad crypto techniques, network and IIS settings.
-* Completely overhauled bumld system - transformed an error-prone manual process that took 4 days to an automated one that takes 10 minutes.
+* Completely overhauled build system - transformed an error-prone manual process that took 4 days to an automated one that takes 10 minutes.
-* Streamlined scanner startup app, eliminating > 1000 lines of redundant code.
+* Streamlined the scanner startup app, eliminating > 1000 lines of redundant code.
 * Our team fixed hundreds of bugs, implemented dozens of features and refactored thousands of lines of legacy code.

 ### Eastman Kodak Company, Rochester, NY - Lead Software Developer